The Unmissable Sales Page Review · $495 AUD · 5 business days

 Spots are limited.
 I only take a handful of reviews each month so the work stays properly personalised.

-Bonnie Wicks seated, direct gaze
+Bonnie Wicks

 Hey, I'm Bonnie.

 I've written copy and brand strategies for businesses doing zero and businesses doing seven figures — and everything in between.
-I'm a nerd about sales psychology, conversion rate optimisation, pricing psychology, and what actually makes someone stop scrolling and hand you their left kidney to be able to work with you.
+I'm a nerd about sales psychology, conversion rate optimisation, pricing psychology, and what actually makes someone stop scrolling and hand you their left kidney to work with you.
+I will go on about this at a dinner party until someone physically removes me from the conversation.

 A few things worth knowing:

-I will say love you on the first date and end every message with an x.
+• I will say love you on the first date and end every message with an x.

-I'm an INFP — I feel too much and have a very strong sense of justice and fairness.
+• I'm an INFP — I feel too much and have a very strong sense of justice and fairness.

-I would rather drive a mower than a Lamborghini.
+• I'd rather drive a mower than a Lamborghini.
 Every single time.

 From the moment you submit your questionnaire, you'll have your full review — both Looms plus the written summary — within 5 business days.

 You can add on voice + text WhatsApp support or a live call if you want to go deeper.
-A lot of my clients keep me around — as a brand + copy coach on demand.
+A lot of my clients keep me around as a brand + copy coach on demand.
 Just ask.

 Because this is a custom, done-for-you service, all sales are final.
 But I promise to deliver massive value — this is my reputation on the line, and I take that very seriously.

-The completed questionnaire (20–30 minutes, and worth every single one) plus the link to your page.
+The completed questionnaire (20–30 minutes, and worth every one) plus the link to your page.
 That's it.
 I do the rest.

 The one that makes it rain.
 The one with a bloody waitlist behind it.
-The one where the right person reads every single word, reaches for their card before they've even finished, and arrives already knowing they want to work with you.
+The one where the right person reads every word, reaches for their card before they've finished, and arrives already knowing they want to work with you.
+Throw the beige copy out with the bathwater.

-YESSSSSS Review My Page →
+YESSSSSS, Review My Page →

 Big Love, Bonnie x